 "Even though David made my life hard, I always felt that I could hit the pole because everything was going in the right direction".

-"In Australia, every time I walked the track I felt a strange noise coming from the engine that put a bit of fear on me.
+"In Australia, every time I was on track I felt a strange noise coming from the engine that put a bit of fear on me.
 Now I don’t feel it anymore and so, although I can’t be sure we won’t have any mechanical problems, I’m optimistic.
 But be careful, the race will still be very hard because with the wedges on this track will not reach the finish line more than seven-eight cars".

 "At the end of the session, like everyone else, I wanted to test the conditions of the slimy asphalt and I had to change my mind about what I had said twenty-four hours before: the car did not behave as I expected.
 The adjustments do not satisfy me, and if we were to find a solution in case of rain we might even end up back".